My wife and I really enjoy working on Jigsaw Puzzles.

 - Ceaco Children's Puzzles

-- Buffalo Games Quality puzzles - Photomosiacs, Rockwell and Disney
+- Buffalo Games Quality puzzles - Photomosiacs, Scenics, Wyoscki (We especially love his cats), Rockwell, Super heroes and Disney

 - Jumbo (Falcon) Netherlands Game Company that makes puzzles with a new high tech method, including Wasgij puzzles.